 - Provide a variety of reports to the Department of Revenue (DOR) annually.

-- Responsible for the motor vehicle excise tax bills originated by the State Registry of Motor Vehicles.
+- Responsible for the motor vehicle excise tax bills originated by the State Registry of Motor Vehicles and boat excise tax bills from DEP.

 - Review all applications for accuracy and compliance regarding tax incentives for land used for recreational, forestry, or agricultural purposes.